 - High-carb diet: if your diet is high in carbs (as opposed to fat) then you’ll be able to gain muscle more quickly and leanly.

-- Great sleep: if you’re able to get a good 8 hours of sleep every night, you’ll be able to build muscle faster and leaner.
+- Great sleep: if you get a good 8 hours of sleep every night, you’ll be able to build muscle faster and leaner.

 - High g-flux: if you have an active lifestyle, you’ll resist fat gain.
 Doing cardio and spending more time on your feet will allow you to bulk the most aggressively of all.